Primary PE and sport premium 2019- 2020

-Using the premium in this way will help us to access activities off site through Forest School which will focus particularly on collaborative work and social skills.
+Using the premium in this way will help us to access activities through Forest School which will focus particularly on collaborative work and social skills.

 It will also allow pupils to build on their confidence, self-esteem, agility, balance, strength and many other basic movements and techniques.

 Through purchasing outdoor play equipment we will be able to offer a variety of activities, including basketball and balance boards that should enthuse the pupils and encourage them to have more active breaks.